 Ecological networks already can and should be used as indicators in biodiversity conservation and ecosystem management.
-Sufficient data is available for initial assessments of network structures and responses to change.
+Sufficient data is available for initial assessments of network structure and responses to change.
 Additionally, we have relevant network indicators for ecosystem management and conservation that can be weaved into management frameworks and monitoring programs.
 Starting now ensures that future data will be useful to detect network changes and to address current knowledge gaps.

 We recognize that the lack of empirical support for theory and scenarios of network responses (including robustness) to environmental change can refrain academics from providing guidance to practitioners.
-Robustness and extinction studies usually rely on simulations to investigate effects of species losses (rather than observations or experimental removals) and predictions remain mostly untested in the field [82, see Table 1 therein for some empirical validation examples].
-Overcoming this barrier will require setting up empirical programs that go beyond documenting networks, and towards field and lab studies of network responses to realistic disturbances.
-Yet, despite this and other limitations (i.e., data, uncertainty, and interpretability challenges), we believe the field is sufficiently mature to make recommendations for ecosystem management and conservation as these programs are implemented.
+Robustness and extinction studies usually rely on simulations to investigate effects of species loss (rather than observations or experimental removals) and predictions remain mostly untested in the field [83, see Table 1 therein for some empirical validation examples].
+Overcoming this barrier will require setting up programs that go beyond documenting networks and towards empirical measurements of network responses to realistic disturbances.
+Moreover, empirical and monitoring programs will need to collect and integrate network information across multiple scales, as management actions and policy-making differ between regional and local levels.
+Yet, despite this and other limitations (i.e., data, uncertainty, and interpretability challenges highlighted above), we believe the field is sufficiently mature to make recommendations for ecosystem management and conservation as these programs are implemented.

 We envision five important aspects for future directions (see also Outstanding Questions).
-First, there should be developments addressing evaluation, propagation, and communication of uncertainty in network structure and metrics.
-It will be key to a) integrate uncertainty robustly into management frameworks and move towards more transparent and informed decisions, but also to b) use existing tools and data to compare known network and ecosystem changes with predictions (e.g. backcasting), estimate boundaries of future network changes (e.g. forecasting), and assess the usefulness of network metrics as indicators of future change.
+First, developments addressing evaluation, propagation, and communication of uncertainty in network structure and metrics are needed.
+These will be key to a) integrate uncertainty into management frameworks and move towards more transparent and informed decisions, but also to b) use existing tools and data to compare known network and ecosystem changes with predictions (e.g. hindcasting), estimate boundaries of future network changes (e.g. forecasting), and assess the usefulness of network metrics as indicators of future change.
 Second, network considerations will need to be explicit in future sampling and monitoring designs, and in ecosystem conservation regulations and decisions.
 Third, current data, network models and indicators need to be more widely assessed for their usefulness for ecosystem management, which should actively involve stakeholders.
-Fourth, empirical programs focused on testing and measuring network (metrics') responses to change will need to be set up.
-Finally, incorporating network information explicitly into conservation will require developing network-based targets-specific, quantified metrics to obtain and thresholds to respect based on whole network characteristics.
+Fourth, empirical programs focused on testing and measuring network (metrics') responses to change, and across scales, will need to be set up.
+Finally, incorporating network information explicitly into conservation will require developing network-based targets-specific, quantified metric values to aim for or avoid (thresholds) based on whole network characteristics.